Bar graphs are used throughout Subject and Group Reports to visually display feedback results.

 Important Notes

-- Self scores are shown separately and are not included in Combined results
+- Self scores are shown separately and are not included in Combined Responders

 - Scores represent averages, not individual responses